sellorm/quarto-dist-tests/README.md

 If this passes we record a pass, otherwise we record a fail.

-This seems like a very superficial test, but given that Quarto is built on top of [deno](https://deno.land), it gives us a good indication of whether deno will run on the target distribution.
+This seems like a very superficial test, but given that Quarto is built on top of [deno](https://deno.land), it gives us a good indication of whether the bundled version of deno will run on the target distribution.